MedSolve/htm-ecg/readme.md

 (NOT DONE YET)

 # Important
 When performing any operations with this project stay in the project's root folder.
 This is because of the relative paths.
 Remember to install all nupic and python dependencies!
 See [nupic](http://nupic.docs.numenta.org/quick-start/index.html) docs.
+Remember to add the matlab folder to path in matlab!

 # Getting started
 Initially the data is prepared by matlab as follows: